thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 Welcome to SourceKit.
 Type ':help' for assistance.
 (SourceKit) {
   key.request: source.request.cursorinfo,
-  key.sourcefile: "/path/to/file.swift",
+  key.sourcefile: "/path/to/file.code",
   key.offset: 7,
-  key.compilerargs: ["/path/to/file.swift"]
+  key.compilerargs: ["/path/to/file.code"]
 }
 ```

 ## Expression Type
 This request collects the types of all expressions in a source file after type checking.
-To fulfill this task, the client must provide the path to the Swift source file under
+To fulfill this task, the client must provide the path to the Codira source file under
 type checking and the necessary compiler arguments to help resolve all dependencies.

 ### Request